jmares/foreign_verbs/README.md

 My first thought was designing a relational database for storing the different tenses of hundreds verbs, maybe even for multiple languages.
 That is overkill.
 I only have 2 dozen of verbs, so a quick and dirty proof of concept for a dozen verbs stored in flat files, makes more sense.

+- [ ] prepare a dozen flat files with verbes conjugated in the present tense
+- [ ] read the list and randomly pick one file/verb
+- [ ] send content of file via email using `msmtp`

 ## License